 Second Circuit Decides in Employment Discrimination Case that it is Unlawful to Discriminate on the Basis of Sexual Orientation

-Today, the Second Circuit found that it is unlawful to discriminate against an individual based on his or her “sexual orientation” under Title VII.
-This decision is compelling for civil rights litigators seeking to protect clients from discrimination on the basis of their sexual orientation.
-The Third Circuit has yet to definitively decide this issue,
+Today, the Second Circuit found in an employment discrimination case that it is unlawful to discriminate against an individual based on his or her “sexual orientation” under Title VII.
+This decision is compelling for civil rights litigators seeking to protect clients from employment discrimination on the basis of their sexual orientation.
+The Third Circuit has

 It is unconstitutional to imprison an individual for failing to pay fines and costs without first holding a court hearing to determine the individual’s ability to pay.
 If an individual has not paid his or her fines and costs, then courts are still required to hold a hearing to determine whether the individual intentionally failed